Today, we meet a medieval mason. The University of

 powerfully dried up.

-And yet, the last Gothic cathedral was recently
+And yet, the last Gothic cathedral was

 made right here in the United States.
 Washington